 And yep, it is true.
 Philbrook has built a cabin out in the back 40 of their acreage and it has plastisized tshirts for shingles on the roof, and chinking in the logs, along with some LED lights.
 And a fireplace made out of books.

+And they have some beautiful stained glass windows and some great many lights in the ceiling made out of found glass.
 And you know what it all works.
 It was a dark, overcast day outside but inside it was bright and sunny and just plain wonderful.
 My iphone pics do not do it justice.
 It was a very bright happy place.
 Light was coming in everywhere but the floor!!

 The artist behind all this is Karl Unnasch, who specializes in stained glass and all things considered with light.